20 Inch How Many Cm

 • Conversion Factors: These are ratios that express the relationship between two units.
 In our case, the conversion factor is 2.54 cm/in.
 Using conversion factors ensures accuracy and allows for easy cancellation of units during calculations.

 • Dimensional Analysis: This is a powerful technique used to check the validity of unit conversions.
-By writing out the units and canceling them systematically, you can ensure that your final answer has the correct units.
+By writing out the units and canceling them systematically, you can confirm that your final answer has the correct units.
 For example:

 20 inches * (2.54 cm / 1 inch) = 50.8 cm